 Lawrence W. Townsend

-is the Chancellor's Professor and Robert M. Condra Professor of Nuclear Engineering, University of Tennessee, Knoxville.
-He has a BS in Physics from the U.S. Naval Academy, and an MS in Physics (experimental nuclear) from the Naval Postgraduate School.
-After obtaining his MS, he served for 7 y as a nuclear submarine engineer.
-After leaving the Navy, he obtained a PhD in Physics (theoretical nuclear) from the University of Idaho.
+is the Chancellor’s Professor Emeritus of Nuclear Engineering, The University of Tennessee, Knoxville.
+He has a BS in Physics from the U.S. Naval Academy, an MS in Physics (experimental nuclear) from the Naval Postgraduate School, and a PhD in Physics (Theoretical Nuclear) from the University of Idaho.
+He served for 7 y as a nuclear submarine engineer officer.
 After a short stint as a Research Assistant Professor of Physics at Old Dominion University, he became a National Aeronautics and Space Administration (NASA) Research Scientist and Senior Research Scientist where his research has focused on nuclear interactions of cosmic rays and their implications for space radiation shielding and crew protection.
-For these efforts, he was awarded a NASA Scientific Achievement Medal.
-In 1995 he retired from NASA and entered academia at the University of Tennessee where he continues to do research on space radiation interactions, transport, and their effects.
-In 1998 he served as the Organizing Committee Chair for the NCRP Annual Meeting and was elected a Member of Council and was appointed as a Distinguished Emeritus Member of Council in 2010.
-He has served as a member of Scientific Committee 75, chair of Scientific Committee 1-7, and consultant for Scientific Committee 1-24 (phase I).
+For these efforts, he was awarded an NASA Scientific Achievement Medal.
+In 1995 he retired from NASA and entered academia at the University of Tennessee where he retired in June 2017.
+He is a Fellow of the American Nuclear Society, a Fellow of the Health Physics Society, and an Associate Fellow of the American Institute of Aeronautics and Astronautics.
+In 1998 he served as the Organizing Committee Chair for the NCRP Annual Meeting and was elected a Member of Council.
+He was appointed as a Distinguished Emeritus Member of Council in 2010.
+He has served as a member of Scientific Committee (SC) 75, Chair of SC 1-7, and Consultant to SC 1-24 Phase I.

 is a Professor in the Department of Epidemiology and Biostatistics in the School of Medicine at the University of California, San Francisco (UCSF), where she serves as the Leader of the Occupational and Environmental Epidemiology Area of Concentration.
 Dr. Zablotska is a physician and epidemiologist with extensive training and publications in radiation epidemiology, biostatistics, and risk modeling.
 Her research activities have focused primarily on the examination of risks of radiation exposures in various occupational and environmental settings.
 Dr. Zablotska's work has clarified the understanding of the effects of occupational radiation exposures on health risks of nuclear power industry workers and workers of the uranium fuel production cycle in various occupational cohorts from the United States and Canada.
 As a Principal Investigator of the National Cancer Institute-funded Chernobyl studies, she published a number of important publications with the tri-national investigative team which showed that exposures to ingested and inhaled radioactive iodines during childhood lead to increased risks of thyroid cancer similar to risks from external radiation.
 Study findings redefined the emergency protocols for populations working or living around nuclear power plants and opened a new area of inquiry by showing that exposures to radioiodines increase not only the risks of thyroid cancer, but also of benign thyroid tumors such as follicular adenomas.
 Recently, the research conducted by Dr. Zablotska's research group showed that the cleanup workers of the Chernobyl nuclear accident are at increased risk of incident chronic lymphocytic leukemia and reported possible links with somatic point mutations related to telomere length maintenance.
 Dr. Zablotska serves as a Director of Epidemiology, Biostatistics and Population Health education in the medical school curriculum at UCSF and has received multiple institutional and national teaching and mentoring awards.
 She is the founder of the Early Stage Radiation Investigators Workshop conducted in conjunction with biennial meetings of the Conference on Radiation and Health.>/p>